vegrimftw/AutoPlant/README.md

         Turn OFF: pump off

 Inputs/Outputs is entirely up to you, this is just how I ended up doing this.
 I encrourage you to clean the io's and code up a bit.
+I used two sensors as just one proved to be somewhat unreliable at times.

 I've used this project for learning and have moved on to other projects, so this will rarely be updated.